uiowa/uiowa/issues/index.md

   - Tabbing or arrow keys also do not work.
   - Pasting text into the editor, pastes over the embedded file link.
   - The embed media window doesn't close after reopening.

+- Inline elements do not display correctly within the WYSIWYG text editor resulting in stacked elements, however if aligned (e.g. image setting), the element should display correctly in preview and on content display.

 - There are issues concerning with CKEditor'sTableresize.
 The tableresize (dragging width/height of table/cells) works in the editor but is stripped with filtered_html because it uses the style attribute which is a known XSS vulnerablity.
   - Allowed classes in *wysiwyg* is the workaround.